← Guides

 Image optimization on Shopify: a key lever for speed and Conversion Rate Optimization (CRO)

 Image optimization on Shopify is often underestimated, yet it plays a crucial role in improving a Shopify site's loading speed.
-Imagine for a moment that your potential customers wait several seconds for your product visuals to appear; this delay could be fatal to your conversion rate.
+Imagine for a moment that your potential customers wait several seconds for your product visuals to appear; this delay could well be fatal to your conversion rate.
 Why?
 Because a slow page can discourage even the most motivated visitors, thus increasing the bounce rate.

 Furthermore, remember to add relevant alt attributes to your images.
-This not only contributes to natural referencing but also offers better accessibility for users using screen readers.
+This not only contributes to natural referencing but also offers better accessibility for users with screen readers.
 Ultimately, optimizing your images is not just a technical matter; it's a real strategic asset to attract your visitors and increase your conversion rate on Shopify.

 A study shows that 53% of mobile users abandon a page if it takes more than three seconds to load.
 This staggering figure highlights the urgency of optimizing loading time to capture and retain visitors' attention.
 Indeed, a fast site offers a fluid and pleasant user experience, which encourages customers to explore your products and services further.

-Concrete benefits of optimized loading
+The concrete benefits of optimized loading

 A high-performing site not only reduces the bounce rate but also increases the average cart value.
 Here are some tangible benefits:

-• Improved user experience: a fast site allows for seamless navigation, encouraging visitors to spend more time on your platform.
+• Improved user experience: a fast site allows for seamless navigation, thus encouraging visitors to spend more time on your platform.

 • Increased conversion rate: a reduced delay between the initial click and content display significantly increases the chances of the visitor becoming a buyer.

-Loading time and bounce rate on Shopify: a challenge for Conversion Rate Optimization (CRO)
+Load time and bounce rate on Shopify: a challenge for Conversion Rate Optimization (CRO)

 The challenge is not only to reduce loading time but also to understand how every second gained can translate into a tangible increase in the conversion rate.
 A well-thought-out strategy could include: